Haven’t we always been told – “Old is gold”?

 Despite all that, it’s essential to move forward with the migration.

-I am sharing the following best practices for legacy modernization that will minimize your risks and help you generate maximum ROI.
+Here are some best practices for legacy modernization that will minimize your risks and help you generate maximum ROI.

 1. Involving the Stakeholders